Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 Septoplasty is surgery to repair or straighten your nasal septum.
 The nasal septum is the cartilage and bone that forms a wall to separate your nostrils.
 Septoplasty may relieve symptoms such as trouble breathing, dry mouth, or frequent nasal congestion.
 Septoplasty is most commonly done in adults but may also be done in children.

 How to prepare for septoplasty:

-Your healthcare provider will talk to you about how to prepare for surgery.
-He may tell you not to eat or drink anything after midnight on the day of your surgery.
-He will tell you what medicines to take or not take on the day of your surgery.
-You will need someone to drive you home after surgery.
+- Your surgeon will talk to you about how to prepare for surgery.
+You may be told not to eat or drink anything after midnight on the day of your surgery.
+Arrange to have someone drive you home when you are discharged.

 What will happen during septoplasty: